If you have a Health Savings Account, you likely appreciate it’s unique characteristics that make it different than other accounts.

 That too.

-It’s pretty obvious that the benefits for having a Health Savings Account owe due consideration.
+The benefits for having a Health Savings Account owe due consideration.

 But there is a characteristic unique to them that differs from other tax free accounts: